-Third, we find that Com likewise falls short of the social optimum and performs worse than offering a CCfD.
-In addition to the inefficient production, committing to a carbon price early on does not only affect producers but also consumers.
-Suppose the probability of inefficient production increases due to an increase of the damage variance, both the production and the consumption decisions are increasingly distorted.
+Third, confirming the results of Habermacher and Lehmann (2020), we find that Com likewise falls short of the social optimum.
+Moreover, Com performs worse than offering a CCfD.
+In addition to the welfare-reducing production, committing to a carbon price early on does not only affect producers but also consumers.
+Suppose the probability of socially not optimal production increases due to an increase of the damage variance, both the production and the consumption decisions are increasingly distorted.
 As a result, the welfare deterring effect in comparison to the CCfD regime increases.
-In turn, if the probability of inefficient production increases due to a declining gap between μ_D and c_v , the shortfall in welfare is unaffected.
+In turn, if the probability of socially not optimal production increases due to a reduced difference between μ_D and c_v , the shortfall in welfare is unaffected.
 We depict these results in Figure 7.

-Figure specific parameters in (a): $D \sim N(\mu_D = 2.75, \sigma_D^2 \in [0, 1.5] \text{ and (b): } D \sim N(\mu_D \in [2.25, 3.5]), \sigma_D^2 \in (0, 1.5]).$
+Figure specific parameters in (a): $D \sim N(\mu_D = 2.75, \sigma_D^2 \in [0, 1.5] \text{ and (b)}$: $D \sim N(\mu_D \in [2.25, 3.5]), \sigma_D^2 \in (0, 1.5]$).

-Figure 7: Difference in welfare compared to social optimum in the presence of damage risk and potentially inefficient production.
+Figure 7: Difference in welfare compared to social optimum in the presence of damage risk and potentially welfare-reducing production.